cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 of cubes.
 I tracked them falling, sliding, and colliding.
 Lo and behold, the Source Engine modeled realistic-ish physics.

-I sketched out my first unit of lesson plans about projectile motion.
+<span id="reddit" />I sketched out my first unit of lesson plans about projectile
+motion.
 In it, I assumed that every student would have a laptop and a copy of the game to play independently.
 We had a cart of laptops at the school that met _Portal_'s minimum system requirements, so I wasn't worried about that.
 But there was the other issue of getting enough copies of _Portal_ for a whole class.
 I had an idea to ask the Internet for help.
 [Valve Software](https://www.valvesoftware.com/en/), the makers of _Portal_, frequently gave out free copies of the game.
 I bet that a bunch of gamers out there had an extra copy of _Portal_ sitting around and maybe, I hoped, they would be willing